Overview

 This award recognizes exceptional early-career scientists who have performed original doctoral thesis work of outstanding scientific quality and achievement in fluid dynamics.
 It was established in 1998 to honor the many outstanding contributions to fluid mechanics of Dr. Andreas Acrivos, particularly his years of distinguished editorship of Physics of Fluids.
 It is supported by donations from members and friends of the Division of Fluid Dynamics.

-Recipient: Karol Antoni Bacik, University of Bath
+Recipient: Karol Bacik, University of Cambridge

 Citation: For an elegant study of dune-dune repulsion and dune-obstacle interaction using laboratory experiments, data analysis, and mathematical modeling, elucidating the intricate feedback between sediment dynamics and fluid mechanics.